Refinitiv/Real-Time-SDK/CSharp/Eta/README.md

    - Reactor is a connection management and event processing component that can significantly reduce the amount of code an application must write to leverage OMM in their own applications and to connect to other OMM based devices.
 The Reactor can be used to create or enhance Consumer, Interactive Provider, and Non-Interactive Provider start-up processing, including user log in, source directory establishment, and dictionary download.
 The Reactor also allows for dispatching of events to user implemented callback functions.
 In addition, it handles flushing of user written content and manages network pings on the user's behalf.
 Value Added domain representations are coupled with the Reactor, allowing domain specific callbacks to be presented with their respective domain representation for easier, more logical access to content.
 Reactor also provides opportunity in-box support of RTT monitoring for consumer applications.

-   - The Administration Domain Model Representations are RDM specific amount of code an application needs to interact with OMM devices (i.e., Refinitiv Real-Time Distribution System), but also ensures that encoding/decoding for these domain models follow OMM specified formatting rules.
+   - The Administration Domain Model Representations are RDM specific amount of code an application needs to interact with OMM devices (i.e., LSEG Real-Time Distribution System), but also ensures that encoding/decoding for these domain models follow OMM specified formatting rules.
 Applications can use this Value Added Component directly to help with encoding, decoding and representation of these domain models.
 When using the ETA Reactor, this component is embedded to manage and present callbacks with a domain specific representation of content.

 - ANSI library for users to process ANSI Page based content